Why has my child benefit gone down?

 We explain why your child benefit may have been reduced or stopped completely - and what you can do about it

-However, it is not paid automatically - you need to claim it to begin with, and when your child reaches age 16, you will need to reapply for it if you meet the criteria.
-Yet thousands of families have not yet told HMRC that their 16 year old is staying in education or in an approved training scheme, meaning their child benefit payments would have stopped on 31 August.
+Child benefit is paid to parents or carers with babies, children or teenagers, but it's not paid automatically - you will need to apply for it.
+And once your child reaches 16, you will need to reapply if your child continues to meet the criteria.
+However, thousands of parents have not yet told HMRC that their 16-year-old is staying in full-time education or in an approved training scheme, meaning their child benefit payments will stop on 31 August.

 Sarah Coles, senior personal finance analyst at the investment platform Hargreaves Lansdown, says: “For any parent who has been struggling through the expensive school holidays and tackled the horrible cost of going back to school, a sudden stop in child benefit payments can come as a horrible shock.”

 Remember that in addition to child benefit, you may also be entitled to other government tax breaks and benefits.
-If your child hasn’t started school yet, check to see if you’re eligible for 30-hours free childcare, or the tax-free childcare allowance (this is also available to primary-school aged children).
+If your child hasn’t started school yet, check to see if you’re eligible for 30-hours free childcare, or the tax-free childcare allowance (this is also available to primary-school-aged children).

 Why has my child benefit gone down?

-Your child benefit payments may have been reduced if you forgot to tell HMRC that your teenager is staying in full-time education after getting their GCSE or Scottish National Certificate results, or that they have left but are in an approved training scheme.
+Your child benefit payments may have stopped or been reduced if you forgot to tell HMRC that your teenager is staying in full-time education after getting their GCSE or Scottish National Certificate results, or that they have left but are in an approved training scheme.

 Child benefit stops on the 31 August on or after a child’s 16th birthday if they leave education or training.
 It continues if they stay in approved education or training, but it is up to the parent or carer to tell HMRC.
 Otherwise, the payments will automatically stop.

 Earlier this year, HMRC wrote to 1.3 million parents and carers of children, who were in the last year of school or education, to remind them to update their child benefit records by 31 August, or risk seeing their payments end.
-More than 650,000 families have already notified HMRC, but many have yet to do so.

 Rosie Hooper, chartered financial planner at the wealth manager Quilter, says: “Those eligible for post-16 child benefit should ensure they update their records as soon as possible.